Who Was Tawny Kitaen?

 Taking her private struggles public, Kitaen again delved into the world of reality television in 2008, appearing in the second season of Celebrity Rehab with a group that included actors Gary Busey and Jeff Conaway.
 She shared that she had a drug problem on the show, and completed a televised treatment program.
 Yet Kitaen had trouble maintaining her sobriety.
 In September 2009, Kitaen was arrested for driving under the influence.

-Despite her past troubles, Kitaen continues to pursue a career in the entertainment industry.
+Despite her past troubles, Kitaen continued to pursue a career in the entertainment industry.
 One of her most recent projects was a guest appearance on the crime drama CSI.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!